 10. Marco Polo (2014-2016)

-One of the costliest Netflix’ series based on the famed Italian explorer and his time spent in the court of Kublai Khan of the Mongol Empire, ‘Marco Polo’ is the story of the explorer’s loyalty and fealty to Kublai Khan as a war looms on his empire and he has to confront a power strife against his own brother.
-While the story depicts Marco Polo’s rise from being a prisoner to a trusted aide of Kublai Khan, it also highlights Marco Polo’s love interests, his ingenuity, and his able mindedness in the times of need.
+One of the costliest Netflix series based on the famed Italian explorer and his time spent in the court of Kublai Khan of the Mongol Empire, ‘Marco Polo’ is the story of the explorer’s loyalty and fealty to Kublai Khan as war looms on his empire, and he has to deal with the power strife against his own brother.
+While the story depicts Marco Polo’s rise from being a prisoner to a trusted aide of Kublai Khan, it also highlights Marco Polo’s love interests, his ingenuity, and his able-mindedness in times of need.
 A decent effort if you’re okay with some brilliant production design, costlier setups, good visual cosmetics, along with an about average storyline.
 On a parting note, yeah, the king kinda looks funny.